brianondiso/brianondiso/README.md

 ## Topics
 - 🔭 I am open to collaborating on Retail Analytics and Python projects.
 - 🌱 I’m currently learning ML and AI
-- 🥅 2024 Goals: Learn more about software development
+- 🥅 2024 Goals: Learn more about data analytics.
-- ⚡ Fun fact: I love painting and farming.
+- ⚡ Fun fact: I am a painter.

 ---